pondrejk/dizzer/chap-definitions.md

 andrienko: offers a more general framework...

 "spatially referenced data" - georeferecncing and geocoding as metods of creating spatial element in otherwise non-spatial datasets.

+-
+ordering, distances between elements and continuity (discrete(smooth/abrupt)/continuous)

+**It is clear that any continuous reference set may be discretised in many different ways.
+For example, a two-dimensional geographical space (terri- tory) may be divided into administrative units of various levels (countries, provinces or states, communes or counties, etc.) or into regular cells, with an arbitrary choice of the cell size and the origin of the grid.
+For time, there is a customary division down to seconds; however, it may be more meaningful to use coarser divisions such as hours, days, weeks, months, or even centuries**

+**Since the granularity level for dividing a set of references into subsets may be chosen arbitrarily, it is possible to characterise one and the same phenomenon with different levels of detail.
+Moreover, if a method for de- riving attribute values for larger subsets from values for smaller subsets or individual elements is defined, it is possible to vary the level of detail on which the phenomenon is considered.
+This corresponds to the notion of “drilling” in data analysis, which is defined as a technique for navigating through levels of data granularity or detail.
+The term “drill up” or “roll up” means increasing the level of abstraction, and “drill down” means descend- ing to finer granularity and more detail.**

+data cube vs big data
+**Again, our view is close to the ideas related to the concept of the data cube mentioned earlier.
+In the literature explaining this concept (Gray et al.
+1998, Stolte et al. 2002), it is stated that the dimensions of a data cube may have a hierarchical (or, more generally, a lattice) structure.
+For example, a dimension specifying locations may consist of several levels such as coun- try, state, and county.
+A temporal dimension may involve days, weeks, months, quarters, and years.
+The main value of data cubes is the possibility to look at data on different levels of detail by means of ascending and de- scending alon these hierarchies and thus varying the degree of data ag- gregation.**

+**completeness, uncerainty and its representation"**

+- other approaches

+**In cartography and geoinformatics, it is usual to consider spatial, temporal, and thematic aspects of data (phenomena) separately.
+Phenomena are clas- sified into points, lines, areas, and volumes according to their spatial prop- erties (Slocum 1999).
+Another typology of spatial phenomena is based on two orthogonal dimensions: spatial continuity and spatial (in)dependence (MacEachren 1995, Slocum 1999).
+Phenomena are characterised as dis- crete or continuous according to the first of these dimensions.
+Discrete phenomena occur at isolated locations, while continuous phenomena occur everywhere.
+Phenomena may be classified as smooth (adjacent locations are not independent) or abrupt (adjacent locations are independent) ac- cording to the second dimension.
+Smooth phenomena change in a gradual fashion, while abrupt phenomena change suddenly.
+“For instance, rainfall and sales tax rates for states are both continuous in nature, but the former is smooth, while the latter is abrupt (varying at state boundaries)” (Slocum 1999, p.
+18).**

+**In the GIS literature, data properties are considered mostly from the per- spective of how the data are represented in a GIS.
+There are two basic ap- proaches to the representation of data about spatial phenomena: object- based and location-based (Peuquet 1994, Chrisman 1997).
+The object- based approach arranges all information, both spatial (coordinates) and non-spatial, as attributes of geographic objects, or features.
+This corre- sponds to the vector model of data representation.
+In the GIS area, it is conventional to distinguish between point, line, and area (or polygon) fea- tures.
+Features are organised into themes, or layers.
+In addition to the point, line, and area types, some authors consider networks consisting of connected lines as a special type of spatial data (see, for example, Verbyla (2002)).
+In the location-based approach, all information is stored relative to specific locations.
+Each location is associated with a list of objects oc- curring in it, and values of thematic attributes.
+This approach corresponds to the raster model, which divides a territory into multiple building blocks of the same size and shape called “grid cells” or “pixels”, which are filled with measured attribute values.

+It seems apparent that the vector data model can represent discrete phe- nomena better, while the raster model is more suitable for continuous phe- nomena.
+In reality, however, there is no strict correspondence between the32 spatial continuity of a phenomenon and the representational model used.
+Thus, data about a continuous phenomenon may refer to sample locations represented as point features (e.g. air temperature measurements at differ- ent weather stations) or to districts of a territorial division represented as polygons (e.g. population density by municipalities).
+Peuquet argues that the location-based and object-based approaches are complementary rather than contradictory: some tasks can be done better on the basis of the for- mer approach, whereas for other tasks the latter approach is more suitable.
+Hence, it is beneficial to combine these two approaches (Peuquet 1994).
+Actually, transformation from vector to raster a representations is often used in data analysis.**

+**Time itself can be treated in two different ways: as a linear continuum and as a repeating cycle linked to the earth’s daily rotation or annual revo- lution (MacEachren 1995).
+Data can be recorded, retrieved, and processed at different temporal precisions, such as seconds, hours, days, or centuries.**

+My note: something about spatial scales, a bit of coordinate systems (?), and a generalisation (ask karst) as a means of adjusting spatial data to given scale levels.

+**Attributes (i.e. thematic components of spatially referenced data) are typically distinguished according to the levels of measurement introduced by Stevens (1946): nominal, ordinal, interval, and ratio.
+Often the catego- ries “interval” and “ratio” are united into a single category “quantitative”, or “numeric” (Bertin 1967/1983, MacEachren 1995).
+The traditional no- tion of levels of measurement can be expressed in terms of the mathemati- cal properties of sets.
+The nominal level corresponds to a set without or- dering or distances, the ordinal level – to a set with linear ordering but without distances, and the interval and ratio levels – to linearly ordered sets with distances.
+The difference between the latter two levels is that a “true zero” element exists in a set characterised by the ratio level of meas- urement, i.e. an element that is always the first in the order.
+For example, in the set of possible population numbers, 0 is the “true zero” because there cannot be a population number less than 0.**

+**Jung (1995) suggests a yet more detailed classification of numeric vari-
+ables:
+x Amounts: Absolute quantities x Measurements: Absolute numbers representing results of measurements (e.g. distance).
+Along with these measurements, the corresponding units must be specified x Aggregated values: Amounts or measurements summarised by areas.
+Such variables are always implicitly dependent on the area x Proportional values, normalised by division by a fixed value x Densities: Amounts or aggregated amounts divided by corresponding areas.
+As a result, densities do not depend on the area x Coordinates that specify position in some coordinate system, e.g. on the time axis.** @jung1995knowledge

+Some stuff not to mention in depth, some of them reviseted (metadata, data quality, 3D, cognitive research, political cartography).

 ## Assessing impacts and opportunities rather than seeking definitions